YouTube banner examples (ft. Neil Patel, Justin Brown, and HubSpot)

 Wouldn't you call that a smart move?

-Takeaways from Justin Brown’s YouTube banner
+Takeaways from Justin Brown’s YouTube banner example

-3. Josh Ryan's YouTube banner example
+Josh Ryan's YouTube channel art example

 Josh Ryan is another platform-focused digital marketer.
 While Justin Brown's channel focuses on video marketing, Josh’s channel focuses on Instagram Marketing.
 All his videos help you become a better Instagram marketer.